-To be honest, I think most people will actually feel that coming up with the good ideas is your job.
+To be honest, I think most people will actually feel that coming up with good ideas is your job.

-By going down the newsletter-junk-mail-scatter-gun approach to promoting your team’s value, you in fact risk everything.
+By going down the newsletter-junk-mail-scatter-gun approach to promoting your team’s value, you, in fact, risk everything.

 You might feel you’re putting out an informative and interesting newsletter.
 They might think is anything but!